Calmcat1/calmcat1/README.md

 </html>

 # Hi there 👋
-## Im an Mobile App Developer!
+## Im Software Developer!

 - 🔭 I’m currently working on ...
-Making some apps
+Increasing my knowledge
 - 🌱 I’m currently learning ...
-Kotlin/jetpackcompose/Android development
+How to develop software Effecively
-- 🌱 Android Apps soon
+- 🌱 Ready to learn
--  I also have some basic level of web-development skill

 ## Stats